AntixK/anandksub/content/notes/finite_infinite_games.md

 ## Chapter 1: There are at least two kinds of games

-&emsp; There are two kinds of games - finite (played for the purpose of winning) and infinite (played for the *purpose of continuing to play*).
+&emsp; Carse starts by putting forth his axioms - there are two kinds of games - finite (played for the purpose of winning) and infinite (played for the *purpose of continuing to play*).
 Games, as the author puts it, is when the outcome or the future is unknown.

 Finite games have a definitive end when a winner is declared *i.e* when all other players concur on the winning player.
 This agreement among the *players* - not the referees nor the spectators - is the only requirement to identify the winner and immediately end the game.